-People are the most important resource of your business.
+People are the most important resource in your business.
 Unless you're a manufacturing-heavy organization with millions and millions of dollars invested in heavy equipment, you pay more for your employees than anything else.
-Why wouldn't you want the person tasked with recruiting, developing and retaining employees on your executive team?
+Why wouldn't you want the person tasked with recruiting, developing, and retaining employees on your executive team?

 CEOs often state, but seldom totally believe that their people are their most important asset.
 One of your biggest challenges over the next twenty years will be attracting and retaining a superior workforce.
 Your HR staff members are your key players in recruiting and retaining staff.
 Your HR staff members should also lead your efforts in training and employee development, communication, career planning, and organization development.

 They are the heart of helping you form a positive employee and customer-oriented workplace.
 With so much responsibility and so much potential impact on your business, HR should report to the CEO or President of your company.
 There is no better choice for the steward of your employees.

 This enables the HR person to speak directly to the person who most closely molds your corporate culture, the President or CEO.
 This direct contact, without having to work through layers of other managers, who may or may not put forth the HR point of view, is important for your business success.

 Especially when HR reports to accounting or administration, you are not creating a needed check and balance to your organization.
 People's needs vs. financial needs are a tough balancing act at best.